 You’ll want to test different channels to see which connect best with your audience.
 Research the most relevant and credible products to promote.
 Spend time blogging, publishing free content on social media, hosting virtual events, and doing other lead-generating activities on your marketing channels.

 There’s no boss handing you a weekly paycheck as an affiliate marketer.
-Affiliate programs work on a commission basis, whether you’re paid by lead, click, or sale.
+Affiliate marketing programs work on a commission basis, whether you’re paid by lead, click, or sale.

 Companies use a temporary browser cookie to track people’s actions from your content.
 When a desired action is taken by someone, you receive the payout.